Bonus83/MySql_Structure_Compare/README.md

 ## How to

-Fill in the information in the credentials.php
+* fill in the information in the credentials.php
-Deploy the files on your webserver and call the index.php
+* deploy the files on your webserver and call the index.php

 ## Requirements
 * PHP 7.0+ (only tested with 7.0+)